IT2810/it2810-webutvikling-h18-prosjekt-3-48/README.md

 # IT2810 - Project 3 - Group 48

+## The App
+We've created an application which is a challenge app to visit certain points of interest which are displayed on a map.
+You also have the oppurtunity to find points of interest nearby using the search functionality.
+The available points can be added to a list to mark them as "active" and create a challenge.
+You can then see your available challenges and remove them and also mark them as done.

 ## Install and Setup
 To install the required libaries and start the project, use these scripts:
 ```bs